 Pending official Combine numbers, Tyler Johnson is listed at 6’2″ 205lbs.
 Certainly not elite size, but he is by no means small.
 On paper, he does have the physical tools to play both in the slot and on the boundary.

 Johnson is not a burner, and isn’t as fast as his teammate Rashod Bateman (who could be a first-round pick next season), but he isn’t slow either.
 This isn’t a Kelvin Harmon situation where the player just isn’t fast enough to separate at the NFL level.
 Johnson won’t be a consistent deep threat, but he is capable of winning deep.
-There is a minimum speed threshold for most NFL WRs, and Johnson meets it.
+There is a minimum speed threshold for most NFL WRs, and Tyler Johnson meets it, which is why he has a spotlight on him.

 Johnson has strong and reliable hands.
 He plucks the ball out of the air with ease, even on poor throws.
 He makes it look easy.
 His catch radius is excellent; as long as he can touch it, he can pull it in.